coral-xyz/anchor/README.md

 When contributing, please make sure your code adheres to some basic coding guidlines:

 * Code must be formatted with the configured formatters (e.g. rustfmt and prettier).
-* Comments should be 80 chars and written with proper grammar and punctuation.
+* Comment lines should be no longer than 80 characters and written with proper grammar and punctuation.
 * Commit messages should be prefixed with the package(s) they modify.
 Changes affecting multiple packages should list all packages.
 In rare cases, changes may omit the package name prefix.
+* All notable changes should be documented in the [Change Log](https://github.com/project-serum/anchor/blob/master/CHANGELOG.md).

 ## License